 Are you a collector yourself?

-I have always loved American art pottery, especially of the Ohio Valley variety, Roseville and that kind of thing.
-In my lifetime, I’ve changed ideas about certain styles, but not that.
+MM: I have always loved American art pottery, especially of the Ohio Valley variety, Roseville and that kind of thing.
+In my lifetime, I've changed ideas about certain styles, but not that.
 I love American art pottery.
-I was given a Weller frog when I was a kid, and my mother thought that was a weird gift to give a kid.
-It was a flower frog, and I was fascinated with that thing and almost anything has that kind of a green finish, and it’s just something I took to immediately.
-Every once in a while something pops up that I know is old that I haven’t seen before.
-There’s still stuff that’s new to me.
+I was given a Weller frog when I was a kid.
+My mother thought that was a weird gift to give a kid.
+It was a flower frog.
+I was fascinated with that thing and almost anything has that kind of a green finish, and it's just something I took to immediately.
+Every once in a while something pops up that I know is old that I haven't seen before.
+There's still stuff that's new to me.